-Fees are regularly reviewed by the Executive Director, Assistant to the Registrar and the APGO Finance Committee.
+Fees are regularly reviewed by the Executive Director and the APGO Finance Committee.
 Recommended fee changes are reviewed by Council for acceptance.
 Any fee changes are incorporated into all documentation and indicated on the APGO website.
 Any revisions may also be communicated to stakeholders through other means such as email, newsletters, pamphlets, APGO mailings, etc.